smartfog/fogflow/doc/en/source/setup.rst

      .. parsed-literal::

+          #pull the docker images of all FogFlow components
+          docker-compose pull

           #start the FogFlow system
           docker-compose up -d

 Test the FogFlow dashboard
 ===============================================================

-    Open the link "http://HOST_IP" in your browser to check the status of all FogFlow running components in the cloud.
+    Open the link "http://external_ip" in your browser to check the status of all FogFlow running components in the cloud.

     If everything goes well, you should be able to see the following page from this link.